MengchenZu/AWS-cognito-user-case-implementation/use case3/README.md

+# Use case3
+Resending a confirmation code via SMS for confirming registration for a unauthenticated user.

-# Use case1
+Use the use case1 user pool and identity pool directly
-Registering a user with the application.
-One needs to create a CognitoUserPool object by providing a UserPoolId and a ClientId and signing up by using a username, password, attribute list, and validation data.

-First of all, set up the cognito user pools manually Follow steps and steps, only change the following stuffs:
-1. In tab Attributes, only tick email required and phone number required
-2. In tab Apps, create a new app, untick the 'Generate client secret'

-Second of all, create a new identity pool in Federated Identities
+Register an user

-Afterwards, set up the AWS configuration
+Set up the AWS configuration

 ```js
 // src/config.js